 Accommodation Services is here to help you throughout your time at Lincoln.
 We hope the frequently asked questions below will provide a solution to most queries.
 If, however, you can’t find an answer to your question, do feel free to get in touch.

 First Year Accommodation Application Process

 From 1st March the application system is open to any applicant who has accepted their course offer via UCAS, as either their first choice or insurance choice.
 To apply you need to have accepted your offer at least 24 hours or one working day before you wish to submit an application.
-You will need your 11 digit University of Lincoln applicant ID, which is provided by our Admissions team.
+You will need your 11 digit University of Lincoln applicant ID.
 You will have received this in your academic offer and it will also be included in an email which will be sent to you when you are able to apply for your accommodation.